 (1) If —

-(a) Western Power has received 2 or more access applications; and
+(a) a corporation has received 2 or more access applications; and

-(b) Western Power believes there is not sufficient spare capacity to provide the distribution access services the subject of all of those access applications or that it does not have sufficient resources (including personnel) to process all of those access applications at the same time,
+(b) the corporation believes there is not sufficient spare capacity to provide the distribution access services the subject of all of those access applications or that it does not have sufficient resources (including personnel) to process all of those access applications at the same time,

-then Western Power must process those access applications and make access offers in an order which reflects the priority of those access applications as determined in accordance with these regulations.
+then the corporation must process those access applications and make access offers in an order which reflects the priority of those access applications as determined in accordance with these regulations.

-(2) An access application (in this subregulation called the “first access application”) received by Western Power has priority over all later access applications received by Western Power unless the first access application loses its priority in accordance with these regulations.
+(2) An access application (in this subregulation called the “first access application”) received by a corporation has priority over all later access applications received by the corporation unless the first access application loses its priority in accordance with these regulations.

-(3) The applicant making an access application may withdraw that access application by written notice given to Western Power and, if an applicant does so, then the access application loses its priority and lapses.
+(3) The applicant making an access application may withdraw that access application by written notice given to the corporation and, if an applicant does so, then the access application loses its priority and lapses.

-(4) If Western Power rejects an access application under these regulations, then the access application loses its priority for the purposes of this regulation and lapses.
+(4) If a corporation rejects an access application under these regulations, then the access application loses its priority for the purposes of this regulation and lapses.

 (5) If an access offer is rejected prior to the end of the relevant period determined in accordance with regulation 11 (7), then the access application in response to which the access offer was made loses its priority and lapses.

-(6) Nothing in this regulation prevents Western Power from processing more than one application at the same time.
+(6) Nothing in this regulation prevents a corporation from processing more than one application at the same time.

-(7) Notwithstanding any other provision of these regulations, if an access application lapses, then Western Power is not required to take any further action in relation to the access application (including making a preliminary assessment of the access application and giving a report under regulation 10 or making an access offer under regulation 11 in relation to the access application).
+(7) Notwithstanding any other provision of these regulations, if an access application lapses, then a corporation is not required to take any further action in relation to the access application (including making a preliminary assessment of the access application and giving a report under regulation 10 or making an access offer under regulation 11 in relation to the access application).

+[Regulation 13 amended in Gazette 31 Mar 2006 p.
+1317-18.]

 14. Confidentiality

 (1) In this regulation “access information”, in respect of a person, means all information contained in the following documents —